HOME SPARK FX SPARK ANIMATION EVENTS NEWS SOCIAL MEDIA PROFILE CONTACT US SIGGRAPH

 Pierre-Luc is the founder of rhum — humans and resources.
 For the last 12 years, he has been traveling around the world and on the web to meet the best possible talents, in highly competitive and creative fields such as gaming, advertising and VFX.
 He understands the challenges of attracting, hiring and managing creative talent, and is now a reference when it comes to getting the pulse of the market and create effective and creative talent pipelines.

-Zoe Cranley joined Dneg as a Render Wrangler in 2005.
+Zoe Cranley joined DNEG after graduating in 2005.
 Originally based in London, she progressed through roles as Matchmove Artist, Generalist TD, Lighting TD, Lighting Lead and CG Sequence Supervisor working on the likes of Harry Potter: The Order of the Phoenix, The Dark Knight, Sherlock Holmes, and John Carter.
-In early 2012 Zoe moved over to Dneg Singapore, originally as CG Sequence Supervisor before moving on to become CG Supervisor on the likes of Hunger Games: Catching Fire, Muppets Most Wanted, and Godzilla.
+In early 2012, Zoe moved over to DNEG Singapore, as CG Sequence Supervisor before moving on to become CG Supervisor on the likes of Hunger Games: Catching Fire, Muppets Most Wanted, and Godzilla.

 In 2015, Zoe took on the challenge of heading to British Columbia to help set up DNEG Vancouver.
 She worked as CG Supervisor on Alice Through the Looking Glass and Wonder Woman.
 In March 2017, Zoe took on the Head of Build Department role at DNEG and now currently role is the Head of CG for DNEG Vancouver.
 She is also on the leadership committee of SPARK CG Society and Vancouver ACM SIGGRAPH Chapter, of which one main responsibility is being the Conference Chair for SPARK FX.